Small Business Planning Advice

 If your development involves works, you will need to:

-- Nominate a Principal Certifying Authority (PCA).
-The PCA can be either Council or a Private Certifier.
+- Nominate a Principal Certifier.
+This can be either Council or a Private Certifier.

 - Obtain a Construction Certificate (CC) before works commence.
 The CC verifies that the plans prepared are consistent with the development consent.